GOKYO LAKES TO EVEREST BASE CAMP

 Day-17 Gorekshep (5,140m) - Kala Patthar (5,545m)- Lobuche (4,930m)We will take an early morning hike up to Kala Patthar for stunning views of mount Everest and those feeling strong, an optional hike to Base Camp of Everest (5,200m).
 We will overnight at Gorekshep or Lobuche.

 Day-18 Lobuche (4,930m)- Tengboche (3,860m). ( 6 hours)Trekking to Tengboche we hike down the valley to lower altitudes and into the valley to Tengboche, home to the famous Tengboche Monastery.
+Apart from natural scenery and mountain views, many festivals take place here, such as Mani Rimdu festival.
+This festival performed at the monasteries in Tengboche, Chiwang, and Thame.
+This sacred ceremonies held for nineteen days; culminating in a 3-day public festival.
+Lamas and monks dress in colorful attire with elaborate masks and dance to the victory of Buddhism over Bon.
 We will get amazing views of Mt.
 Ama Dablam, meaning Mother's Charm Box.

 Day-19 Tengboche (3,860m) Namche (3,440m).
 (5 hours).We head off on a long descent down the right flank of the Dudh Kosi valley to Namche.
 Lodge Overnight.